 You may have noticed a common thread across all of those alternative credit-building services: very few of them are free.
 Is $10 a month a fair price for a credit score 20-40 points higher?
 It’s hard to say.
 If you’re heading toward a large purchase - like a new car - and your score is borderline, the expense may be worth it.
 Ultimately you’ll have to decide for yourself whether the bump in your score justifies the cost.

 One final thing to consider - you have multiple credit scores and there are multiple credit bureaus collecting your credit information.
 You can’t necessarily control which scoring model a lender may be using or which credit bureau’s version of your credit history they’re accessing.
 In other words, a service that boosts your score by adding positive information to your Equifax file may not benefit you if a lender is looking at the information in your TransUnion file.

-In the meanwhile, make sure you’re taking all the traditional steps to building strong credit.
 If you need help understanding your current credit standing, MMI offers one-on-one credit report reviews.
 We also have great articles and guides on the subject of credit building.
 Be sure to at least check those out before signing up for a credit builder program.